About Adult Services

 The Heritage Room boasts an unparalleled collection of local history and genealogy information about Ashe County, North Carolina.
 Out-of-town visitors and local residents alike are welcome to visit the Heritage Room to conduct their own research.
 Use of the collection is free, and an orientation to the collection is available during regular library hours.
-If you just don't know where to start, call or email us to make an appointment for a one-hour Genealogy 101 session with one of our reference librarians.
 Anyone with an interest in Ashe County’s history will find the Heritage Room worth a visit!
 Also, neighboring libraries in Watauga County and Wilkes County have genealogy and local history rooms that are open for research.

 Our computer lab is equipped with fifteen computers and a self-service print station and is designated for quiet study only.
-In addition, we have five other desktop computers and seven laptops available for in-library use only.
+In addition, we have five other desktop computers and four laptops available for in-library use only.
 There are two black-and-white copiers, one located on the upper level of the library and one on the main level near the circulation desk.
 Costs for printing are 10¢ per page for black-and-white and 50¢ per page for color.
+There is a fax machine located on the main level of the library, and the cost to send at fax is $1.50 per page.
 We also have two flatbed scanners and an overhead scanner, and there is no cost for using the scanners.
-If you have questions about the public computers, wifi access, scanning, or printing, please ask one of our information wizards or contact us at 336.846.2041 x227.
+If you have questions about the public computers, wifi access, scanning, or printing, please ask one of our information wizards or contact us at 336.846.2041 x111.

 Information Literacy & Library Orientation Classes

 Our reference staff serve as librarians to the students of the Ashe Campus of Wilkes Community College.
-If you are an instructor and would like us to provide information literacy instruction for your class, please download the Information Literacy Request Form and email us the completed request.
+If you are an instructor and would like us to provide information literacy instruction for your class, please complete the Information Literacy Request Form.
 Our reference staff will contact you to confirm these requests.
 If you are a student, come see us!
 Our librarians will be glad to help you begin your research, request materials for you, offer citation assistance, and more.

 The library sponsors a yearly reading challenge for all ages.
-This year's reading challenge categories range from "A book about travel" to "A book that's out of this world" to "A book set on a boat".
+This year's Reading Challenge features categories we hope will inspire you to snuggle up with a good cuppa, such as "A book that brings you joy" and "A book you'd enjoy escaping into."
+We've also included perennial favorites like "A book that challenges the way you think" and "A book recommended by your friendly librarians."
 Although all of these attributes could be ascribed to a single book, each book may only be used to satisfy a single challenge.
 We think this year's challenges are a good mix between the general (so you can include many of the books you would have read anyway) and the specific (so you have to read some books you never would have chosen on your own).
 Our library sponsors this challenge for two very important reasons: to promote literacy in our community and have fun doing it.
 If these goals float your boat, we hope you'll join us on this literary voyage!
 Visit the Reading Challenge website to get started.